Efficient Inference on High-Dimensional Linear Models with Missing Outcomes

 The asymptotic normality of the aforementioned debiasing methods requires the regression vector $\beta_0$ to lie in the ultra-sparse regime $s_{\beta}=o\left(\frac{\sqrt{n}}{\log d}\right)$ as our proposed debiasing method.
 Under the known covariance matrix and Gaussian design, \cite{javanmard2018debiasing} alleviated the sparsity requirement to $s_{\beta} =o\left(\frac{n}{(\log d)^2}\right)$.
 In addition, \cite{cai2016confidence} considered constructing confidence intervals for the regression function $m_0(x)=x^T\beta_0$ in the moderate-sparse region $\frac{\sqrt{n}}{\log d} \ll s_{\beta} \lesssim \frac{n}{\log d}$ and establish the minimaxity and adaptivity for their confidence intervals with a prior knowledge of the sparsity level $s_{\beta}$; see also \cite{nickl2013confidence,cai2018accuracy} for the related discussion.

 Statistical estimation of the regression function under the MAR mechanism and its semi-parametric efficiency have also been investigated in the literature \citep{robins1994estimation,robins1995semiparametric,robins1995analysis,graham2011efficiency,muller2012efficient}.
-Although their studies addressed the problems from missing outcomes to unobserved covariates, they mainly focused on low-dimensional data.
+These studies addressed the problems from missing outcomes to unobserved covariates under the low-dimensional data setting.
 In the high-dimensional data setting, \cite{loh2012high} proposed an estimator of the linear regression coefficient based on projected gradient descent in the presence of MAR covariates.
 High-dimensional estimation and inference with missing covariates were also studied by \cite{wang2019rate}, but the covariates are assumed to be missing complete at random (MCAR).
-Recently, \cite{celentano2023challenges} considered semi-parametric estimation of the population mean under MAR outcomes in the high-dimensional inconsistency regime and proposed their debiasing remedy.
+Recently, \cite{celentano2023challenges} considered semi-parametric estimation of the population mean under MAR outcomes in the high-dimensional inconsistency regime and proposed a debiasing remedy.